Phalcode/gamevault-docs/docs/client-docs/gui.md

 !["Game Page"](/img/features/game.png)

-- View comprehensive game details.
+- View comprehensive game details including a Media Player for Trailers/Gameplays/Screenshots
+- Descriptions and Notes can also be displayed as Markdown.
 - Set progress states (e.g., completed or aborted).
-- Review personal progress and that of other users.
+- Review personal progress and that of other users
 - Add games to the download queue or launch installed games.
+- Bookmark the game or create a share link
 - Navigate back to the Library Tab using the back-arrow button or `ESC` key.

 ## Game Settings